In vivo evidence of blood flow slippage: failure of the no-slip boundary condition assumption

 Importantly, the slip parameter $\kappa$ must be non-negative due to the physical requirement that the total dissipation resulting from fluid–wall interaction must be non-negative, in accordance with the Second Law of Thermodynamics.
 However, the constraint $\kappa > 0$ introduces certain limitations—such as the inapplicability of some numerical methods and computational tools.
 To address this, we introduce an auxiliary slip parameter $K$, which is allowed to take any real value in the range $(-\infty, +\infty)$, and relate it to $\kappa$ via the transformation:

 In practice, the inlet velocity $\vin$ and the wall slip parameter $\kappa$ cannot be measured directly and cannot be then considered as known (given) quantities.
-Therefore, we treat them as unknowns, and determine their values based on the available 4D MRI data through an assimilation process, as developed in \cite{steady} and briefly described in the next subsection (some additional information is provided in the Supporting Information).
-This approach allows us to treat these parameters as spatially varying.
+Therefore, we treat them as unknowns, and determine their values based on the available 4D MRI data through an assimilation process, as developed in \cite{steady} and briefly described in the next subsection (some additional information is provided in the Supplementary Material).
+Our approach allows us to treat $\mathbf{v}_{\rm in}$ and $K$ as spatially varying.